the-isf-academy/new-making-with-code/content/cs10/unit01/project/_index.md

 {{< deliverables  "Projects are due on Wednesday, 02 March." >}}

-- A `Web Design Project | Design Specification Document` - a Google Doc
+- A `Web Design Project Design Specification Document` - Miro boardso
 - A `yourgithubusername.github.io` repository

 ---

-**🗓️ Timeline:** You have 4 in-class work days.
+**🗓️ Timeline:** You have 5 in-class work days.

 You may find it necessary to work outside of school, however if you are focused in class you can complete the project within the allotted blocks.
 Our office hours are Tuesday during CCA in B405.